 Gartner released two important research reports this year that make a strong case for Zscaler’s architectural approach for the delivery of security and other cloud services.
-The first was a Market Guide on zero trust network access (ZTNA) and, in August, Gartner released its report, The Future of Network Security is in the Cloud.
+The first was a Market Guide on zero trust network access (ZTNA) and, in August, Gartner released its report on SASE, the secure access service edge, entitled The Future of Network Security is in the Cloud (registration required).
 Both of these reports call for the need to move security off the network and into the cloud, pushing services close to users for the best experience, and reducing risk by eliminating the attack surface.
 When we started more than a decade ago, the notion of cloud-delivered security was a tough sell to all but a handful of pioneers.
 Today, it’s known to be an imperative for digital businesses, and it’s gratifying to have our vision supported by the esteemed analysts at Gartner.

 I am immensely proud of the fact that in 2019 Zscaler was named a Leader in the Gartner Magic Quadrant for Secure Web Gateways for the ninth year in a row.
 Zscaler holds the furthest position for completeness of vision and ability to execute.
 In its analysis, Gartner, once again, provided strong validation of our cloud approach, and we believe our position offers further evidence that a unified security platform-as-a-service is the key to enabling cloud transformation for modern organizations.